 MEET THE RESEARCHER

-Judith Morgan, PhD, is Assistant Professor of Psychiatry at the University of Pittsburgh School of Medicine.
+Judith Morgan, PhD, is Associate Professor of Psychiatry at the University of Pittsburgh School of Medicine.
 Dr. Morgan specializes in child and adolescent psychology.
 Her particular specialty is understanding how emotional and social development in childhood can influence the risk for depression.

 MEET THE COORDINATOR